Hug Me Triceratops Lovey – Free Crochet Pattern

 R10: Repeat R3.

-Using color B (shown as baby blue):
+Using color B (shown as light yellow):

 R11: Ch 1 (does not count as a st), SC in same st, SC in each st to first ch-2 space, *[2 SC, ch 1, 2 SC] in ch-2 space (corner made), SC in each st to next ch-2 space**; rep from * to ** 3 times, [2 SC, ch 1, 2 SC] in ch-2 space (corner made), SC in each st to beginning.
 Join with a sl st to top of first SC.